Celebrating organisations taking action to support pollinators and tackle the ecological crisis.

 The West of England Metro Mayor Dan Norris has launched this year’s Bee Bold Awards to recognise businesses, organisations and schools that are taking positive action to support pollinators and wider nature.

-Shortlisted and winning organisations will also receive digital badges which can be displayed on their websites, social media, and promotional materials.
+Shortlisted and winning organisations also receive digital badges which can be displayed on their websites, social media, and promotional materials.

 We all need to work together to protect and support pollinators and other species to recover and thrive.
 The Bee Bold Awards have help to share success stories and practical ideas from across our region.